CameronShum/spotify-playlist-search/README.md

   rows={nominations.map(nomination => <ListRow setNomination={() => handleNominate(nomination)} contents={nomination}/>)}
 />
 ```
 In this example, `setNomination` in `<ListRow />` will change every time the prevNominations state is updated.
 This will trigger a rerender of all the other rows because none of the previous `setNomination` will have the same memory address as the newly created `setNomination`.
 There is no way to avoid this problem with state management in `<MainPage />`.

-If each component subscribes to the changes in the state, this can be done:
+An alternative to this is for each component to subscribe the context, with this approach the following code can be written.

 ```javascript
 const ListRow = ({contents}) => {